 Several streaming services stream local ABC, NBC, FOX, and CBS.

 I put the NFL Playoff schedule later in the article so you can make sure you’ll be able to watch the game using this service.
-DIRECTV NOW also provided ESPN.
+Hulu also provides ESPN.
 This is handy for the AFC Wildcard game that airs on both ABC and ESPN.
-It’s basically a way to watch the game if you can’t get ABC.
+It’s a way to watch the game if you can’t get ABC.

-Setting up SmartDNS for NFL Game Pass
+Setting up IPVanish for NFL Game Pass

-- Sign up for Overplay SmartDNS
+- Sign up for IPVanish.

 NFL Playoff TV Schedule